just96/react-playground/TaskMaster/README.md

 # TaskMaster

-A simple React app for managing tasks, allowing users to add, remove, and mark tasks as completed.
+A React app for managing tasks, allowing users to add, remove, and mark tasks as completed.

 ## Features